Priyanshu-ux712/Data-Analytics-Projects/Second Project/README.md

 Electric Vehicle Analytics – Spec 2025
 This project presents a data-driven analysis of electric vehicles (EVs) using demo data from Spec 2025.
 It includes various EV brands and their models, with in-depth exploration of performance metrics, battery types, and market segments.

-⚠️ Note: This project is based on demo data and is intended for educational and portfolio-building purposes only.

 🔍 Key Insights Covered:
 Efficiency trends across different EV brands